What Happens When You Close a Credit Card Account?

 You may see a negative impact to your credit score in the short term when you close an account, but the negative effects are unlikely to be significant or long-lasting if you don’t take on new debt.
 After all, your payment history is the most important of the factors that determine your credit score, and other factors like new credit and your credit mix also play a role.

 How your credit score is affected when you close a card

-1. By reducing your credit utilization ratio
+1. Your credit utilization ratio increases

 Credit utilization is the total amount of debt you’re carrying divided by the amount of credit that’s available to you across all credit card accounts as well as individual accounts.
 Closing a credit card decreases your available credit, so your utilization rate would rise if you are carrying balances on any other cards.

 Let’s take an example where you spend $600 a month across two credit cards:

 - Card A: $400 balance and $800 credit limit = 50% utilization

 - Card B: $200 balance and $1,000 credit limit = 20% utilization